 The referee may return to and penalize the original foul if the advantage situation does not develop as anticipated after a short while (2-3 seconds).
-If the ball goes out of play during this time, then play must be restarted in accordance with the Law.
 Referees should note that the "advantage" is not defined solely in terms of scoring a goal.
 Also, a subsequent offense by a player of the offending team must not be ignored while the referee allows the anticipated development of the advantage.
 Such an offense may either be recognized by stopping play immediately or by applying the advantage clause again.
 Regardless of the outcome of the advantage call, the referee must deal appropriately with any misconduct at the next stoppage, before allowing play to be restarted.
 (See also 12.27.)